 The entire process/journey of navigating the Special Education system can be overwhelming to both families as well as many professionals.
 Teachers and therapists often know their role and their unique piece of the IFSP and IEP puzzle, but they do not always have the full picture of what the family needs to do to get started or what they need to do in the case of a disagreement.
 The purpose of this article is to share, for both families and educators, the steps to getting started depending on the age of the child.

-The IFSP is a written treatment plan for children from birth to 3 years old that maps out the Early Intervention services a child will receive as well as how and when these services will be administered.
-It details a child’s current levels of functioning in all domains, specific areas of need, and goals for treatment, referred to as outcomes1.
+is a written treatment plan for children from birth to 3 years old that maps out the Early Intervention services a child will receive as well as how and when these services will be administered.
+It details a child’s current levels of functioning in all domains, specific areas of need, and goals for treatment, referred to as outcomes1

 Neither the IFSP meeting nor the IEP meeting is the end of the process in initiating services and supports for your child with hearing loss.
 This is just the beginning of your journey.